-This guide explains how electric rates in the Black Hills area affect solar power installations, and how different types of rates are structured and applied in different circumstances.
+This guide explains how electric rates in the Black Hills area affect solar power installations and how different rates are structured and applied in different circumstances.
 Contact your utility provider for the latest information.

 Federal law (PURPA) says that if you generate power at home, the utility company has to pay you for any extra electricity you send back to the grid.
 They'll put in a bi-directional meter that tracks electricity both ways, and you'll see a credit on your bill for the power you add to the grid.

-It is important to note that in South Dakota there is no net-metering system, but rather an alternative known as net-billing.
-The utility will offer a credit that is reflective of the "avoided cost" based on their energy cost.
+It is important to note that South Dakota has no net-metering system but rather an alternative known as net-billing.
+The utility will offer a credit that reflects the "avoided cost" based on their energy cost.
 More information on that is below.

 Utility service

-A solar power system will work the same on any grid connection, but the utility that serves you, the specific rate that is assigned, plus the type of heating and other major appliances your home has, all contribute to how your bill will be affected.
+A solar power system will work the same way on any grid connection.
+Still, the utility that serves you, the specific rate assigned, and the type of heating and other major appliances your home has all affect how solar and battery systems will affect your bill.

-When starting a solar installation project, we will ask about your current utility rate plan and usage in order to recommend the best options.
-We will also provide you with copies of the utility's interconnection paperwork and notify the utility when the installation is underway and completed.
-Additionally, your utility provider will require proof of homeowner's insurance in order to approve the interconnection.
+When starting a solar installation project, we will ask about your current utility rate plan and usage to recommend the best options.
+We will also provide you with copies of the utility's interconnection paperwork and notify the utility when the installation is upcoming and completed.
+Additionally, your utility provider will require proof of homeowner's insurance to approve the interconnection.

 Rate Options